 A goiter is an enlarged thyroid gland, which is a butterfly-shaped gland in the front of the neck.
 A goiter often causes a noticeable swelling in the neck.

 An enlarged thyroid may produce normal amounts of thyroid hormone, or it may produce less- or greater-than-normal amounts.
-Treatment for a goiter depends on the underlying cause.
+Treatment for a goiter depends on what is causing it.

 WebMD Medical Reference from Healthwise